observablehq/framework/docs/javascript/files.md

 FileAttachment("gistemp.csv")
 ```

-Note: we use a [standard mapping](https://www.npmjs.com/package/mime) of file extensions to types.
+We use a [standard mapping](https://www.npmjs.com/package/mime) of file extensions to types.
 However, the actual MIME type that will be served is ultimately decided by your web server.

 The resulting `file` supports many common data formats, with type-specific methods: